totalsouldisorder/Archmage/README.md

 ![img](https://files.catbox.moe/7y5gh8.png)
-## NetrunOS

 NetrunOS is a modern Linux distribution built for x86_64 desktop use.
-It started as an attempt at creating a custom Arch .iso for personal use, and I thought it to be something worth sharing.
+It started as an attempt at creating a custom live Arch system for personal use, and I thought it to be something worth sharing.
 I'm sure I'm not the only Linux user who enjoys their privacy, and good aesthetics.

 ![img](https://a.uguu.se/nsVhkJah.png)

+## What's in a name?
+Netrun means 'to interface with the net.'
+NetrunOS therefore means "an operating system that allows you to interface with the net."
+I'm quite the wordsmith.

 ## Philosophy
 KISS, minimal bloat, sane default software.